Up to 50% off sofas & mattresses — limited‑time deals.

 • Included cushions: 3 back cushions plus 1 long back cushion/mattress pad

-• Mattress pad handling: rolls out for sleep and rolls up for daytime cushion use; mattress cover is removable and machine washable
+• Mattress pad handling: it rolls out for sleep and rolls back into a daytime cushion; the mattress cover is machine washable

-• Materials (high level): polyurethane foam components; polyester fabrics and covers listed across sofa and pad components
+• Materials (high level): polyurethane foam plus polyester-based upholstery and cover materials across the sofa and pad components

-• Care (high level): sofa frame cover routine care is vacuum/wipe; mattress cover is machine washable
+• Care (high level): vacuum and wipe the sofa frame cover; mattress cover is machine washable

 • Packages: 5